On rationally connected varieties over $C_1$ fields of characteristic $0$: Terminal Fano threefolds

 The variety \cite[(1.2.6)]{MR3100918} is a $k$-model $X$ of an intersection of divisors of tridegrees $(0,1,1)$, $(1,0,1)$, $(1,1,0)$ in $\PP^2_{\overline k}\times\PP^2_{\overline k}\times\PP^2_{\overline k}$.
 Let $\pi_1,\pi_2,\pi_3:\PP^2_{\overline k}\times\PP^2_{\overline k}\times\PP^2_{\overline k}\to \PP^2_{\overline k}\times\PP^2_{\overline k}$ be the three projections.
 The $\gal(\overline k/k)$-action on $\PP^2_{\overline k}\times\PP^2_{\overline k}\times\PP^2_{\overline k}$ is by permutation of the factors by Lemma \ref{lem:forms_product_proj_space}, and $\rk\pic(\PP^2_{\overline k}\times\PP^2_{\overline k}\times\PP^2_{\overline k})^{\gal(\overline k/k)}=1$.
 So, for every $i,j\in\{1,2,3\}$, there exists $g_{i,j}\in\gal(\overline k/k)$ such that $\pi_j=\pi_i\circ g_{i,j}$.
 Then $\pi_i(X)=\pi_i\circ g_{i,j}(X)=\pi_j(X)$ for all $i,j\in\{1,2,3\}$.
 By \cite[Case 1.2.6, p.~422]{MR3100918}, $\pi_1(X_{\overline k})\subseteq\PP^2_{\overline k}\times\PP^2_{\overline k}$ is a hypersurface of degree $(1,1)$.
 So $X_{\overline k}=\pi_1^{-1}(\pi_1(X))\cap\pi_2^{-1}(\pi_1(X))\cap\pi_3^{-1}(\pi_1(X))$.
 Since $\pi_j^{-1}(\pi_1(X))=g_{i,j}^{-1}(\pi_i^{-1}(\pi_1(X))$ for every $i,j\in\{1,2,3\}$, $X_{\overline k}$ is a complete intersections of hypersurfaces $H_1,H_2,H_3$ in $\PP^2_{\overline k}\times\PP^2_{\overline k}\times\PP^2_{\overline k}$ of degrees $(0,1,1)$, $(1,0,1)$, $(1,1,0)$ respectively, such that $\{H_1,H_2,H_3\}$ is a $\gal(\overline k/k)$-invariant set under the action of $\gal(\overline k/k)$ over $X_{\overline k}$.
 Hence, $X(k)\neq\emptyset$ by Proposition \ref{prop:i_prod_wproj}.

-Indecomposable Gorenstein terminal Fano threefolds of index 1 and geometric Picard rank 1 are classified in \cite[Theorems 1.10, 6.5]{MR1944132} (we remark that \cite[Proposition 7.8]{MR1944132} and \cite[Theorem 1, Theorem 2.4]{MR1675146} show that the classification is exaustive).
+Indecomposable Gorenstein terminal Fano threefolds of index 1 and geometric Picard rank 1 are classified in \cite[Theorems 1.10, 6.5]{MR1944132} (cf.~Sections \ref{sec:smooth_mukai} and \ref{sec:sing_gor_rkpic_1}).
 Let $X$ be an indecomposable Gorenstein terminal Fano threefold of index 1 and geometric Picard rank 1.
-According to \cite{MR1944132}, the anticanonical divisor $-K_X$ of $X$ is base point free and induces a morphism $\phi:X\to\PP^n_k$ for $n=\dim|-K_X|-1$.
-Let $g:=(-K_X)^3/2+1$.
-Then $g$ is an integer between $2$ and $12$, $g\neq 11$.
+We use the notation introduced in Section \ref{sec:smooth_mukai}.